-SON - 2116 L ABDOMINAL SONOGRAPHY I LAB (1 Credit)
+SON - 2116 L Abdominal Sonography I Lab (1 credit)

 This course first introduces the student to obtain and apply the correct Sonographic Application technique(s) necessary to achieve a full sonographic study for the following organs: liver, gallbladder, biliary tree, spleen, retroperitoneum, and pancreas.
-This laboratory course provides the student
+This laboratory course provides the student practice and hands-on training.
+(2 hrs. lect.)

-SON - 2118 ABDOMINAL SONOGRAPHY II (3 Credits)
+SON - 2118 Abdominal Sonography II (3 credits)